 There are a host of reasons to travel.
-Even still, because of potential barriers we’ve imposed on ourselves over the years, we may find a sense of anxiety traveling to a strange land.
+That said, we may still experience a sense of anxiety when traveling to a strange land, because of potential barriers we’ve imposed on ourselves over the years.
 Take some baby steps.
 Book a train ticket to a major city and explore a restaurant that piques your curiosity.
 See how people express themselves culturally through their offering of cuisine.
 Try an Airbnb Experience, where locals can take you on unique cultural immersions in countries all around the world.
 Get Google Alerts for cheap tickets at random times throughout the year.
 Kaizen your curiosity.
 It may lead you to some remarkable places.

 Express yourself and your story.
 Surrender to and remain with the joy of cultural expression.